 3. Bald Eagle

-The bald eagle is the national bird of the U.S. These majestic birds mostly live in cold climates.
-Their amazing eyesight allows them to see fish underwater which helps them swoop swiftly down and catch them with their talons!
+It’s no wonder that these majestic birds were chosen as the national bird of the U.S. They mostly live in cold climates and use their amazing eyesight to swoop swiftly down to catch prey with their talons.
 They were once endangered, but are now thankfully making a comeback.

 Learn More: National Audubon Society